Scalr/terraform-provider-scalr/docs/data-sources/scalr_current_run.md

----
-layout: "scalr"
-page_title: "Scalr: scalr_current_run"
-sidebar_current: "docs-datasource-scalr-current-run-x"
-description: |-
-  Get information on the current run.
----

-# scalr_current_run Data Source
+# Data Source `scalr_current_run`

-This data source allows you to get information about the current Terraform run when using a Scalr remote backend workspace, including VCS (Git) metadata.
+Allows you to get information about the current Terraform run when using a Scalr remote backend workspace, including VCS (Git) metadata.

 ## Example Usage